New results in Branching processes using Stochastic Approximation: Introduction

-Consider two-types of populations, say $x$ and $y$-type and let $\cx_0, \cy_0$ be their respective initial sizes.
-Any individual of any type has a lifetime which is exponentially distributed with parameter $0 < \lambda < \infty$ (i.e., \textit{we consider Markovian BPs}).
+Consider $x$ and $y$-types of populations, and let $\cx_0, \cy_0$ be their respective initial sizes.
+The lifetime of any individual of any type is exponentially distributed with parameter $0 < \lambda < \infty$ (i.e., \textit{we consider Markovian BPs}).
 The time instance at which an individual completes its lifetime is referred to as its `death' time.

-For each population type, we analyse both \textit{current population} ($\Cx(t), \Cy(t)$) and \textit{total population} ($\Ax(t), \Ay(t)$) sizes.
-The former is the size of the population of the given type that is alive at time $t$, while the latter constitutes the total number of offsprings (of the type) produced till time $t$ including those which have perished.
-Let $\Om(t) := (\Cx(t), \Cy(t), \Ax(t), \Ay(t))$ be the tuple representing the (current and total) population sizes at time $t$ of both the types.
-Let $\om = (\cx, \cy, \ax, \ay)$ be a realisation of the random vector $\Om$.
-Observe that current and total sizes are equal at time $0$, i.e., $(\Ax(0), \Ay(0)) = (\cx_0, \cy_0)$.